 Participants are guided through discussions and workshops on Indigenous leadership, personal leadership, philosophy and creating a vision for their home communities.
 As a follow-up to their experiences in Nicaragua, our newest program SchoolBOX Canada, empowers our IYES-alumni youth leaders to bring educational empowerment right to their own communities in Canada.

-For more information on the IYES experience, please contact us at firstname.lastname@example.org
+For more information on the IYES experience, watch this video.
+Please contact us with any questions at firstname.lastname@example.org

 What will I do in Nicaragua?

 The program is an opportunity for YOU to embark on a volunteer project in Nicaragua (A 10 day volunteer experience in Aug 2017).
 You will work with a team of 8 to 10 Indigenous Youth from Canada to reach out to an impoverished community.
 Working alongside teachers, students and community leaders, you will help construct a new school building for an underprivileged community.
 For a glimpse into the experience, watch this video.

 Your volunteer project will begin in Managua, the capital city of Nicaragua, with a one-day cultural workshop.
 This will give you the chance to get to know your fellow team members, share your cultural presentation and begin your journey into Nicaraguan life.

 While you are in the community, your volunteer group will create and invite community members to your Cultural Exchange Day at your partner school.
 This will be your time to share your art, dance, stories and songs with your new Nicaraguan friends.

 At the end of your stay in Nicaragua, you will define your own personal leadership goals and focus on your vision for your community.
 We will also have a de-briefing seminar to help you digest what you have learned from your project.
 The program will help you to create a simple presentation on your experiences that you will share with your community in Canada.